Commercial Buildings [ASCE 24-14, Sec. 6 and C6]

 Dry Floodproofing is surrounding a building with barriers and sealants to higher than expected minimum flood levels to keep water from entering a building.

 Dry floodproofing consists of sealed walls and foundations, anti-buoyancy measures with specially constructed watertight metal panels for doors and windows.
-Such measures need to extend at least one foot above the minimum flood level for any particular location (the Base Flood Elevation or BFE).
+Such measures need to extend at least one foot above the minimum flood level (the Base Flood Elevation or BFE) for a particular location.

-Wet Floodproofing is designing a building to allow flood waters to freely enter and leave a building without causing damage.
+Wet Floodproofing is a building designed to allow flood waters to freely enter and leave a building without causing damage.

 Floodproof Versus Elevation

-Only non-residential use buildings may be floodproofed in lieu of elevation, such as stores, offices, restaurants and etc. Such measures are usually applied to solid construction buildings, as wood-framed buildings are nearly impossible to floodproof to any acceptable degree.
+Only buildings used for non-residential purposes may be floodproofed in lieu of elevation, such as stores, offices, restaurants and etc. Such measures are usually applied to solid construction buildings, as wood-framed buildings are nearly impossible to floodproof to any acceptable degree.
 Floodproofing isn’t permitted for commercial buildings used for residential purposes, such as:

 - Areas of hospitals/medical facilities where patients are housed

 - Child/elder day care

 Floodproofing isn’t permitted for buildings in or straddling "VE" type flood zones nor within Coastal A Zones.